ncale/ncale/src/content/general/writing-resources.md

 ## Writing Resources

-I'm a novice writer and enjoy reading about ways I can improve[^1].
-After discovering I had a collection of useful thoughts, I thought I'd list them here as a source of inspiration.
+I'm a novice writer and enjoy reading about ways I can improve.
+This usually boils down to practical advice about avoiding perfectionism, splitting up arguments, and more, but they've been helpful to me nonetheless, so I thought I'd list them here as a source of inspiration.

-[^1]: Instead of looking to the brilliant writers (whom I enjoy reading) for advice, I usually gain more when I listen to internet writers and technical folks like [Terence Tao](https://terrytao.wordpress.com/).

 #### On Writing